noefp/easy_gdb/README.md

 You should be able to see the folders `blast_dbs`, `downloads`, `easy_gdb`, `egdb_files`, `jbrowse` and `lookup`, and inside them there are some example templates to help you customize your own genomic web portal.

-At this moment most of the features of easy_gdb should be alredy available (all but the parts depending on the annotation database).
+At this moment most of the features of easy_gdb should be already available (all but the parts depending on the annotation database).

 In web browser (Chrome, Firefox, etc) go to: `localhost:8000/easy_gdb/`